chadananda/pilgrim-accounts/readme.md

 1. Link each typed manuscript to one or more scanned originals
 2. Sort out correct date and author for each
 3. Upgrade readability of typed copy
-  a.
-Standardize spellings of Arabic/Farsi terms
+    1. Standardize spellings of Arabic/Farsi terms
-  b.
-Sandardize formatting into simple Markdown with some extensions for page numbering etc.
+    1. Sandardize formatting into simple Markdown with some extensions for page numbering etc.
-  c.
-Expand acronyms for TTS
+    1. Expand acronyms for TTS
-  d.
-Correct obvious typos in spelling and grammar
+    1. Correct obvious typos in spelling and grammar